sultaniman/pumba/README.md

 randomly pick browser and return a random user agent.

-`browsers` contains `%Pumba.Result{}` record which keeps total count of user agents and indexed map with user agent string for fast lookups.
+`browsers` contains `%Pumba.Result{}` record which keeps total count of user agents and indexed map with user agent strings for fast lookups.

 ## Documentation 📜